 How to Make Zucchini Fritters with Lemon Ricotta (with Gluten Free Option)

 Zucchini Fritters are an excellent side dish because they go with just about any main course.
 As always, I recommend making extra and reheating for breakfast the next day.
 The process of making a fritter is really simple.
-Just grate zucchini in a food processor.
-If you don’t have one, a box grater will do (affiliate links).
+Start by using a food processor or box grater to grate zucchini, then allow it to “rest”…

 “Resting” Makes All the Difference: